Is this course right for me?

 We are committed to ensuring our events and courses are accessible to all staff.

-• The session will take place on zoom
+The session will take place on Zoom

-• Auto-captions will be enabled
+- Auto-captions will be enabled

-• There will be audience participation
+- There will be audience participation

-• You are asked to keep your camera on
+- You can keep your camera off

-• You are asked to attend the whole session
+- You are asked to attend the whole session

-• There will be a break
+- There will be a break

-• The session is relaxed – this means you can stretch, move around, stim etc.
+- The session is relaxed – this means you can stretch, move around, stim etc.

-• Please contact osdu-equity@strath.ac.ukto discuss any further access requirements
+- Please contact osdu-equity@strath.ac.uk to discuss any further access requirements

 Cancellation Policy